SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

 ## Taking the snapshot

-1. Execute the GET request `http://[IP address]:9200/_snapshot/repositoryname/snapshotname {“indices”: “dataminerprefix*”}` in your chosen client application.
+1. Execute the PUT request `http://[IP address]:9200/_snapshot/repositoryname/snapshotname {“indices”: “dataminerprefix*”}` in your chosen client application.

    Example, using Kibana as client application: